 14. Tufts University

 Tufts University offers a certificate in computer engineering that takes approximately two semesters to obtain.
-The program teaches foundations in connected systems, computer architecture and networking applications.
+The 15 credit hour program teaches foundations in connected systems, computer architecture and networking applications.

 • Enrollment: 11,878

 The University of California, Irvine, offers a few different technology certificates, such as computer programming, cybersecurity and web design.
 Most programs can be completed online or on-campus within around a year and a half.

 • Tuition (in-state): $11,442

 • Enrollment: 36,908

 To rank the schools above, the total tuition rates were given a point value from 1-15, with higher points being granted to those with lower tuition rates.
 Then, enrollment rates were ranked the same, with lower enrollment being better for students.
 The two scores were added together, and the schools were then ranked from our top choice down.